ds4ph-bme/capstone-project-scott-mu/README.md

 ### Introduction

-This app uses publicly available biometric and demographic data from a representative sample of the United States to predict the outcome of self-reported diabetes.
+This app uses biometric and demographic data from a representative sample of the United States to predict the outcome of self-reported diabetes.
 It uses an artificial neural network deep learning model to capture non-linearities and avoid a priori assumptions about the relationships between the predictor variables.

 The Shiny app is hosted here: https://scott-mu.shinyapps.io/diabetes/